Parenting plans are easier when the details stop floating around.

 Those are exactly the places where specific timing, location, and fallback rules prevent repeat conflict.

-Equalora helps structure the plan around the recurring pressure points: schedules, exchanges, holidays, routines, and communication expectations.
+Equalora helps organize review areas around recurring pressure points: schedules, exchanges, holidays, routines, logistics, and communication expectations.

 No. Equalora is educational software built to help self-represented parents create clearer case-prep materials, not provide legal advice.